virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

       The <b>*createEnvironment*</b> action does not have any adjoining events, because events are bound after the environment creation.

-The <b>*changeTopology*</b> actions are considered quite time-consuming while being performed via the Virtuozzo PaaS dashboard, therefore, you can automate their workflow with the following CS actions and related events.
+The <b>*changeTopology*</b> actions are considered quite time-consuming while being performed via the Virtuozzo Application Platform dashboard, therefore, you can automate their workflow with the following CS actions and related events.

 <center><img style="height: 900px; padding-right: 69px" src="/img/changeTopologySequence.png" alt="change topology sequence icon" /></center>